danilogsch/Coop-SLAM/README.md

 ros2 run coop_detection_and_mapping detection_publisher --ros-args -p use_sim_time:=True

 # On a diferent terminal (to record the detections):
-ros2 bag record tf seg_out_topic detections_topic -o bag1 --use-sim-time
+ros2 bag record tf seg_out_topic detections_topic -o bag2 --use-sim-time
 ```

-Merged bags with multiple detections can be found in coop_bags folder.
+Merged bags with multiple detections can be found in humble_ws/coop_bags folder.
 To run the multi-robot SLAM node:

 ```
-ros2 bag play coop_bags/merged_bag
+ros2 bag play humble_ws/coop_bags/merged_bag
 ros2 run coop_detection_and_mapping centralized_ogm_builder --ros-args -p use_sim_time:=True
 ```

-resulting maps can be visualized in cv2 and are published in nav2_msgs/msg/OccupancyGrid msg type under "map" topic.
+Resulting maps can be visualized in cv2 and are published in nav2_msgs/msg/OccupancyGrid msg type under "map" topic.
 Code to save the dictionary with poses and map images is commented on the code.
 Available parameters:

 - empty_map_path: Path to the empty resized map of the environment.
 - min_conf: Minimum confidence value to consider detection. (default 0.3)